 Editor’s note: This blog is the third in a series on strategic planning for financial sustainability.
-The previous posts covered per-student cost analysis and how to handle rising costs and competition.
-We invite your comments below.
+Read the full series here:

 The head of an urban K-8 Catholic school recently spoke to us about his efforts to attract and retain great staff without increasing the school's operating budget.
 He pointed out that as the economy rebounds, teachers may get better offers from public schools or other professions, a concern shared by many independent school leaders.